AlanYoon71/0L_Installation/README.md

    7. Mnemonic and answers for question should be input by user twice manually to prove not malicious bot or script.

-# Monitoring(discord) and restart Script for validator
+# Monitoring(discord) and restart script for validator

 1. Prepare discord bot env.
    - Make discord bot and connect bot to the channel in your own server.